banachtech/deep-quantile/README.md

-# deep-quantile
-Quantile forecasting with multi-task learning model.
+# Quantile forecasting with multi-task learning